NikKowPHP/proj1/docs/app_description.md

 ## 2. Architectural Overview

-The system uses a **multi-stage, stateless architecture** within a **Next.js monorepo**.
+The system uses a **multi-stage, fully stateless architecture** within a **Next.js monorepo**.
 This approach first standardizes raw user input, calculates derived health metrics, runs a deterministic rules engine to generate a plan, and finally uses an AI service to explain it.
-This hybrid model ensures that the core recommendations are based on auditable, hard-coded public health guidelines, while the user experience remains personalized and easy to understand.
-An **operational database** is used for non-user data (anonymous event logging, questionnaire versioning), but **no user-inputted health data is ever stored**.
+This hybrid model ensures that the core recommendations are based on auditable, hard-coded public health guidelines, while the user experience remains personalized and easy to understand. **No database is used, and no user-inputted health data is ever stored on the server.**

 ```mermaid
 graph TD